2011JavaReact/Training/Project1/README.md

 - [ ] Make minor revisions to the API that you wrote (if applicable)
 - [ ] Deploy Servlet application to server on AWS EC2
 - [ ] Deploy your frontend to AWS as well (many different ways to do this)
-- [ ] Create a pipeline using Jenkins that achieves continuous delivery/ continuous deployment
+- [ ] Create a pipeline using Jenkins that achieves continuous delivery/ continuous deployment (either or)
 - [ ] Documentation for front end (you can also fix your documentation for your backend if needed)
-- [ ] Unit Testing for React Components (3 components tested)
 - [ ] Login Functionality
-- [ ] Follow basic Scrum/Agile practices: Sprint Planning Meeting, User Stories, Scrum Board, Standup meetings
+- [ ] Follow basic Scrum/Agile practices/techniques: Sprint Planning Meeting, User Stories, Scrum Board, Standup meetings

 ## Recommended Stretch Goals
 - hit one endpoint from an external API (that neither of you wrote)